Tugduoff/TalkUp.AI/README.md

 ## Team & Origin

-This project is developed as part of the **Epitech Innovation Project (EIP)** program, representing a cutting-edge approach to AI-assisted communication training.
+This project is developed as part of the **Epitech Innovative Project (EIP)** program, a two-year initiative spanning our **4th and 5th years** at Epitech.
+The EIP challenges students to **propose innovative solutions to real-world problems**, encouraging entrepreneurial thinking and technical excellence.

+Our team identified the critical need for effective communication training in professional environments and developed TalkUp.AI as a comprehensive AI-powered solution.
 The platform integrates multiple AI microservices to create a comprehensive solution for improving verbal and non-verbal communication skills.

 ## Project Idea